-Work conducted at CIRM is anchored to one or more of the six following research-action axes:
+The work of CIRM and its members is related to one or more of the following six axes:

 The role of culture in Montreal is determined by at least three factors: the longstanding reputation of Montreal as a city distinguished by its commitment to leisure and cultural expression; current innovation agendas which emphasize the interaction between technological invention and artistic experimentation (gaming, lighting, circus arts, etc.); and socio-political doctrines that emphasize the role of culture in the sustaining of languages and the expression of cultural diversity.
 Work in this axis will trace the interaction between traditional cultural forms (music, literature, visual arts, performance, etc.) and the digital platforms or networks within which they are increasingly implicated.
 We will study the role of cultural forms, events, and institutions in solidifying or eroding the boundaries between linguistic and ethno-racial communities.
 We will examine, as well, the ways in which cultural expression in Montreal offers particular “maps” of the city and interweaves the different voices, perspectives, and stories of its populations.

 Language has long been a major social and political issue in Montreal, particularly since the Quiet Revolution.
 Sometimes described as a divided city made up of many solitudes, Montreal has also been represented as the battleground on which the future of the French language will be won or lost.
 Indeed, Montreal is home to most of Quebec’s immigrant and Anglophone populations.
 This axis examines how language plays out and shapes life in the city, today as well as in the past, in politics and issues of citizenship and belonging, in cultural expression, in economics, in the workplace, and in everyday interactions and collective initiatives.
 New ways of conceptualizing language permit new ways of studying language demographically, politically, and ideologically, as well as the growing bilingualism and plurilingualism of Montrealers.